kamicollo/ics_machine/README.md

 # ics_machine
-A simple Python script to generate ics calendars.
+A simple Python script to generate ics calendars for GT MSA 2021 Fall semester.

 ## How to use - easy way
 1. Download the schedules.py